Dived-Jin/Echidna_sexchromosome/XY_identity/README.md

 # X/Y identity & strata divergence calculation
 This pipline is used to calculate the X/Y identity and divergence calculation of each strata.
-Include two script.
+Include two scripts.

 ## X/Y identity
 Calculate_XY_identity.sh